❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Create a table in Snowflake

-Create a table in Snowflake to store the data that will be replicated from PostgreSQL.
+Create a table in Snowflake to store the data the replicated data from PostgreSQL.

 _10